AVEVA/CONNECT-data-services-developer-docs/content/set-up/namespaces/namespaces-manage-permissions.md

 ## To manage permissions for namespaces

-When editing permissions for a namespace, you can either use the **Namespaces** page or the **Namespaces** dropdown that is available on all pages.
+When editing permissions for a namespace, you can either use the **Namespaces** page or the **Namespaces** dropdown list that is available on all pages.

 ### [Namespaces page](#tab/tabid-1)